mejkej/P2MANvsMACHINE/README.md

 Play rock paper scissors & Tic tac toe against the computer.
 ## Introduction:
 This was my second project using HTML & CSS and the first one using Javascript.
-So the project contains two games a rock paper scissors game & A Tic tac toe game on the second page.
+So the project contains two games, rock paper scissors & Tic tac toe.
 HTML and CSS for structure and styling and Javascript for functionality.

 ## Purpose: